Three women smiling, one holding a pelvic model.

 Christine Johnson, PT, DPT (she/her)

-Hey there, I’m Christine, a Doctor of Physical Therapy with advanced training in pelvic floor rehab, advanced prolapse training, and extensive expertise in pessary fitting through the Herman & Wallace Pelvic Rehabilitation Institute and I am a certified postpartum corrective exercise specialist.
+Hi there!
+I’m Christine, a Doctor of Physical Therapy at Boston Pelvic Physical Therapy.
+I have advanced training in pelvic floor rehabilitation through the Herman & Wallace Pelvic Rehabilitation Institute, as well as advanced prolapse training/pessary fitting expertise through Women’s Health Training Associates.
+I am a certified pregnancy and postpartum corrective exercise specialist.
+I am also certified in Visceral Manipulation through the Barral Institute, a gentle technique that releases organ tension to relieve pelvic and core dysfunction.
 I earned my undergraduate degree from the University at Albany and my DPT from Franklin Pierce University.

 Pelvic health has become a true passion of mine.
-Whether it’s supporting someone through pregnancy or postpartum recovery, helping manage pain, or addressing leakage and other pelvic floor challenges, I love creating a safe, encouraging space for people to move and feel better.
+I enjoy working with all gender expressions, supporting and managing pelvic pain, bladder and bowel concerns, as well pre and post-surgical.
+I strive to create a safe, and encouraging space for people to move and feel better.

-Outside the clinic, I live north of Boston with my fiancé and our dog, Sawyer.
-I enjoy trying new restaurants, reading, traveling, and spending time with family and friends.
+Outside of the clinic, I live north of Boston with my husband, and our dog, Sawyer.
+I enjoy trying new recipes and restaurants, traveling, and being outside.
+Two fun facts about me are that I recently ran the 2025 Boston Marathon and have traveled to Asia!

 Woman smiling in front of a white brick wall, wearing a blue blazer and patterned shirt.